-So, the long term idea is that we establish legal mechanisms by which a bundle of rights called a lease allows the accumulation of property, wealth, capital and trade, while at the same time requiring that the lease-holder compensate the Commons for privatizing and forbidding the property owner from imposing externalities on his neighbors.
-Under that system, that part of the lease fees over and above what was required to maintain the Commons itself, its infrastructure, etc., would be paid back directly to the people of the Commons, equally.
+So, the long term idea is that we establish legal mechanisms by which a bundle of rights called a lease allows the accumulation of property, wealth, capital and trade, while at the same time requiring that the lease-holder compensate the Commons for privatizing, and forbidding the property owner from imposing externalities on his neighbors.
+Under this system, that part of the lease fees over and above what was required to maintain the Commons itself, its infrastructure, etc., would be paid back directly to the people of the Commons, equally, as their rightful due.

 If you have a specific bone to pick that you think was not covered, of course feel free to comment further...
 Meanwhile, I will attempt to come up with a better way to deal with an overload of information here.

 The problem: People are starving while the disparity between rich and poor is growing.
 Meanwhile, class, ethnic, religious, etc. divisions are created, nurtured and exacerbated for the profit and power of people who are fundamentally sociopaths, and profit from misery.
 While the planet heats up, due to our failure to incorporate externaities, such as Carbon emissions and their impact, into our economic decisions, more and more of our available resources are wasted in political battles based on and resulting in a limited planetary pie of wealth and productivity, at the same time that our actual capabilities for positive production are on a steep exponential curve.
 And, we are undercutting our own future intellectual productivity by leaving people so undernourished and stressed that their brain functions are often seriously impaired.
 And, on top of all that, we are finally facing a serious competitor in the smart and cheap robots that are moving into virtually every area of production and will soon obsolete all the low-tech jobs, leaving a HUGE block of humans without employment.

 A solution: Give everyone money, the same amount to every man, woman & child, to the tune of at least $500, but no more than $1,000, going – with U.N. supervision – directly and solely to the individuals, untaxed and secured against private or state confiscation.
 And keep doing it, on an annual basis, so that everyone can make rational economic decisions based on it.

 Impact: The 1.1 billion people barely surviving on less than $1 per day would suddenly be able to purchase reasonably healthy basic food, cheap multi-vitamins, basic medicine and vaccinations, school books, seeds and a plow perhaps - or at least a plow rental - and a cheap cell phone.
 I.e., they would have the capacity to be productive, instead of a net drag on the planetary production, existing only through charities that generally go to the most needy, thereby incentivizing failure and setting class against class.

 By the numbers:

 Justice - is it fundamentally fair? – We KNOW that much of the money and assets held by the ultra-rich and the banksters, etc., was stolen and there is no practical way to get it back in most cases.
 In the case of long-standing disputes such as natives vs. colonizers, often the property in dispute was stolen repeatedly by waves of aggressors.
 So, let’s make a reasonable assumption that some portion of the planetary wealth rightfully belongs predominantly to the people at the bottom, as the disparity in wealth is often provably the result of theft of the poor and powerless by the wealthy and powerful.
 People are generally pretty productive, given half a chance, so a lot of the poorest of the poor are there through no real fault of their own.
 See the Drunkard's Walk for a clear, cogent eye-opener on the basic issue of just how much of our lives are subject to random influences - and how we systematically mis-assign causes to random events. http://www.amazon.com/The-Drunkards-Walk-Randomness-Rules/dp/0307275175

 Practicality - can we physically/economically do it? - The planetary net income is on the order of at least $70 trillion.
 Paying everyone $1,000 would cost one-tenth of that.
 However, the money would be going mostly to people who would spend it, rather than sitting on it in hopes of deflation, as in our banking system.
-That spending and inflation would have the impact of forcing the money that is just sitting now back into investing - which is better than the fed has accomplished to date.
+That spending and inflation would have the impact of forcing the money that has just been sitting back into investing - which is better than the fed has accomplished to date.

 Alternatives - after all other considerations, are there alternatives that might be better?
 Maybe… Let’s hear them!